 Year 6: Recognise and explain some of the challenges offered by faiths and beliefs in the world, explain the reasons for and the effects of diversity within and between faiths.

 We currently use a scheme of work called West Yorkshire RE Resource Hub.
 This is updated regularly and easy to follow with lots of resources and lesson plans.
-This flows nicely from topic to topic.
+This transitions nicely from topic to topic.

 The Hub has been shared to all year groups and is downloaded on the school sharing file.
 Any member of the teaching staff can access these lessons easily and follow the plans.
-With the added pre and post learning sheets to show the learning journey of the pupils which will show which parts of the topic have been learnt.
+With the added pre and post sheets to show the learning journey of the pupils which will show which parts of the topic have been learnt.

 The Hub resources are mapped out so there are weekly lessons, but the hub also encourages off plan lessons to teach current festivals within the year.